-In addition to his work at Domain7, Shawn remains keenly interested in volunteering, both locally and internationally.
+In addition to his work at Versett, Shawn remains keenly interested in volunteering, both locally and internationally.

-As a finance leader MeryIe has implemented large IT systems, developed business models in many organizations, prepared strategic plans, designed Bill 198 COSO internal controls, liaised with auditors/bankers, and negotiated mergers, acquisitions, TSX listings and international contracts.
-Her board experience includes 40 years on community non-profits, 10+ years on private corporate boards ($40+ million in assets), 20+ years on provincial and national professional association boards including the complex merger of CA/CMA/CGA designations into CPA (Chartered Professional Accountants).
+As a finance leader, Meryle has implemented large IT systems, developed business models in many organizations, prepared strategic plans, designed Bill 198 COSO internal controls, liaised with auditors/bankers and negotiated mergers, acquisitions and international contracts.
+Her board experience includes over 40 years on community non-profits, more than 10 years on private corporate and family boards and more than 20 years on provincial and national professional association boards, including the complex merger of CA/CMA/CGA designations into CPA (Chartered Professional Accountants).

 Meryle’s key board competencies include financial accounting and audit, risk management and board governance.

 Jeff holds a bachelor’s degree in business administration and an Institute of Corporate Directors (ICD.D) designation.

-Jeff is the president of Terravista Enterprises Ltd., a Lower Mainland IT services company.
-Prior to starting his own IT company, Jeff acquired, grew and sold TSC Software, creator of atrieveERP – Western Canada’s leading HR, payroll and finance solution for school districts.
-He then spent 10 years as a senior manager at SRB Education Solutions in various roles, including general manager, product manager – ERP Division and IT director.
+Jeff is the owner of Terravista Tech and Wild Frog Systems, two Lower Mainland IT services companies.
+Prior to starting his own IT company in 2012, Jeff acquired, grew and eventually sold TSC Software, the creator of atrieveERP, Western Canada’s leading HR, payroll and finance solution for school districts.
+He then spent 10 years as a senior manager at SRB Education Solutions in various roles, including general manager, product manager and IT director.
 In those capacities he was deeply involved in strategic planning, operations management, mergers and acquisitions, and launching new products and brands.
-He also experienced first-hand the operations of a mid-size enterprise, preparing strategic plans, developing policies and procedures, and reporting to a board of directors.
-These skills have brought great depth and diversity of thought to the First West board.
+He also experienced first-hand the operations of mid-size enterprise, developing policies and procedures, and reporting to a board of directors.
+These skills have brought great depth and diversity of thought to the First West Board.

-Jeff’s key board competencies include entrepreneurial leadership, business growth and transformation and financial services.
+Jeff’s key board competencies include entrepreneurial leadership, business growth and transformation, and technology.

 Richard has served on the boards of Island Savings Credit Union and First West Credit Union since 2006.
-He currently serves as vice-chair of the Governance and Nominations Committee and as a member of the Human Resources Committee.
-Richard is vice-chair of the First West Foundation.
+He currently serves as Vice-Chair of the Governance and Nominations Committee and as a member of the Human Resources Committee.
+Richard is also Chair of the First West Foundation.

-Richard holds an Institute of Corporate Directors, Director (ICD.D) designation.
+Richard holds an Institute of Corporate Directors (ICD.D) designation.

 As president and owner of Yellow Point Lodge Ltd., Richard has many years of experience in the hospitality industry.
 He also has extensive expertise in the operation of a medium-sized business on Vancouver Island.

-Richard was a member of the Island Savings Credit Union board until its acquisition by First West in 2015.
+Richard was a member of the Island Savings Credit Union board until Island Savings became part of First West in 2015.

 Richard is a strong community supporter and is the founder of the Kick One In program that helps Vancouver Island food banks feed families.
 An advocate of supporting communities, Richard and his family have designated nearly 70 acres of the Yellow Point Lodge property to remain undeveloped in perpetuity for the enjoyment of current and future generations.

-Darryl was elected to First West’s board in 2018.
-He led the 2022 Nominations Task Force and currently serves on the Audit and Conduct Review and Governance and Nominations committees.
+Darryl was elected to First West’s Board in 2018.
+He led the 2022 Nominations Task Force and currently serves on the Risk, Investment and Loan and Governance and Nominations committees.

-David was elected to the credit union board in 2006 and currently serves as vice-chair.
-David’s current committee responsibilities include serving as chair of the Governance and Nominations Committee, as vice-chair of the Risk, Investment and Loan Committee and as a member of the Government Relations and Partnership Committee.
+David was elected to First West’s Board in 2006 and currently serves as Vice-Chair.
+David’s current committee responsibilities include serving as Chair of the Governance and Nominations Committee, as Vice-Chair of the Risk, Investment and Loan Committee and as a member of the Government Relations and Partnership Committee.

 In addition to his service on various board committees, David has been involved in numerous credit union mergers and acquisitions, including:

-In addition to his work at Linley Welwood LLP and First West, David is a founding director of both the Run for Water Society and the Run for Water Foundation.
-He currently still serves on both of those boards.
+In addition to his work at Linley Welwood LLP and First West, David is a founding director of the Run for Water Society and the Run for Water Foundation.
+He currently serves on boards for both organizations.

-Elected to the board in 2017, Cathy currently serves as chair of the Human Resources committee and as a member of the Audit and Conduct Review and Governance and Nominations committees.
-She is also a director of the First West Foundation, where she chairs the Finance and Investment Committee.
+Elected to the board in 2017, Cathy currently serves as Chair of the Human Resources committee and as a member of the Audit and Conduct Review committee.
+She is also a director of the First West Foundation, where she is Vice-Chair of the foundation board.

 Cathy is a senior executive with more than 30 years of business experience and 20 years of board experience.
 Known for corporate strategy, all aspects of marketing, branding, communications, consumer research and stakeholder engagement, Cathy began her career as a marketing and communications professional in a number of multi-national corporations.
 In 1997 she founded Strategic Initiatives, a nationally recognized marketing research firm with clients among many leading businesses in Western Canada.

-Beyond First West, Cathy sits on the boards of Peninsula Co-op, Consumer Protection BC, CADTH and the Arthritis Society of Canada.
-She also serves as vice-chair of the board of governors of the University of Victoria.
-She previously served on the boards of the United Way of Canada, United Way of Greater Victoria and the CMA Society of BC, among others.
+Beyond First West, Cathy sits on the boards of Peninsula Co-op, Consumer Protection BC and CADTH.
+She is a former chair of the board of governors of the University of Victoria and has also previously served on the boards of the United Way of Canada, United Way of Greater Victoria and the CMA Society of BC, among others.
 Her board roles have included board chair, governance chair and nominations chair.

 We look for critical thinkers with business and financial acumen, who are willing to devote their time to advancing our credit union for our members.